Specification and Evaluation of Multi-Agent LLM Systems -- Prototype and Cybersecurity Applications

 \subsubsection{Augmentation and Constraints}

-in the processing of prompts and responses are used for task executions.
+In the processing of prompts and responses, augmentation and constraint techniques are used for task executions.
 Prompts are augmented at run-time with agent data or results of previous executions as specified by agent data keys, e.g., ipv4-network.
 In this way, retrieval augmented generation (RAG) is possible also for information or knowledge retrieval, e.g., by actions containing database or knowledge graph queries.
 Constraints reduce the solution space and narrow possible answers by specifying aspects of the response structure or content.
-When executing actions, the constraints specified in prompts are enforced, e.g., requesting and requiring a response in a specific data type such as an IPv4 address, a language such as python, or data format such as JSON.
+When executing actions, the constraints specified in prompts are enforced, e.g., requesting and requiring a response in a specific data type such as an IPv4 address, a language such as Python, or data format such as JSON.

-Here, the agent executes generated Python scripts according by actions that check the syntax, execute, and further process results.
-Thus, the agent-type must rely on an LLM with sufficient domain knowledge, programming capabilities for python, and the Ubuntu 24.04 environment.
+Here, the agent executes generated Python scripts according to actions that check the syntax, execute, and further process results.
+Thus, the agent-type must rely on an LLM with sufficient domain knowledge, programming capabilities for Python, and the Ubuntu 24.04 environment.
 For the server and network security tasks, Table~\ref{tab:results-cases} shows the evaluation results.

-The tested LLMs are state-of-the-art models at the time of this writing, except for a relatively small DeepSeek-R1-Distilled LLM (R1D) with only 8 billion parameters that was added for comparison.
-All of the large state-of-the-art models completed each of the 4 network and server security tasks correctly.
-R1D managed to complete all 4 network security tasks, and 2 of the 4 server security tasks correctly.
-In the incorrect cases, R1D constructed an incorrect shell command for retrieving the system firewall configuration (server security task 2) and used an incomplete command for creating a system report (server security task 4).
+The tested LLMs are state-of-the-art models at the time of this writing, except for the relatively small DeepSeek-R1-Distilled LLM (R1D), which has only 8 billion parameters and was added for comparison.
+All of the larger state-of-the-art models completed each of the 4 network and server security tasks correctly.
+R1D managed to complete all 4 network security tasks and 2 of the 4 server security tasks correctly.
+In the first instance of incorrect task execution, R1D constructed an incorrect shell command for retrieving the system firewall configuration, resulting in a syntax error (server security task 2).
+In the second case, R1D used an incomplete command for creating a system report (server security task 4).
 The complete results are published online.